 Leiden University is the oldest university in the Netherlands, established in 1575 by William of Orange.
-It is located in the city of Leiden with an international honours college based in The Hague.
+It is located in the city of Leiden and The Hague, with an international honours college based in the latter.

 Throughout its history the university has stood for freedom and its motto, Praesidium Libertatis, translates as ‘bastion of freedom’, dating back to when its founder conferred university status on Leiden in recognition of the city’s resistance against Spanish invaders.

 The modern day Leiden stands for inclusiveness and diversity.
-It comprises seven faculties in the arts, sciences and social sciences, is home to 26,000 students from 100 different countries and describes itself as ‘a place of refuge where any question can be asked and answered in complete freedom.
+It comprises seven faculties in the arts, sciences and social sciences, is home to 28,500 students from 116 different countries and describes itself as ‘a place of refuge where any question can be asked and answered in complete freedom'.

 Leiden prides itself on a teaching style that emphasises individual learning and small group work.
 Its modest-sized classrooms are designed to allow faculty to offer personal supervision and ensure that students’ needs are met.
 It also offers a ‘pre-university college’ to prepare high school pupils for university life.